Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 (apart from the extra minus originating from the minus sign in the identity $\{{\mathbf p}\}=-N^{\mathbf p}_{+-}(1-e^{\beta[{\mathbf p}]})$, the origin of the rest of the prefactor is the same as in the case of $F^{(N)pp}$) and, repeating the steps one arrives at the formal sum

-From this formal sum one has to subtract two first terms of the series: there is no order $C_0^{\rm R}$ particle-hole diagram and the order $(C_0^{\rm R})^2$ term is already (recall that the order $C_0^2$ contribution of the diagram shown in Figure \ref{fig:ElementaryLoops} can be written either as a convolution of two $A$-blocks or of two $B$-blocks shown in the same Figure), in the properly renormalized form, included in (\ref{eqn:FppSummed}).
-Thus the final form of the ressumed contributions of the particle-hole ring diagrams is
+From this sum one has to subtract two first terms of the series: there is no order $C_0^{\rm R}$ particle-hole diagram and the order $(C_0^{\rm R})^2$ term is already (recall that the order $C_0^2$ contribution of the diagram shown in Fig. \ref{fig:ElementaryLoops} can be written either as a convolution of two $A$-blocks or of two $B$-blocks shown in the same figure), in the properly renormalized form, included in (\ref{eqn:FppSummed}).
+Thus the final form of the resummed contributions of the particle-hole ring diagrams is

-One has to comment again on the finiteness of the expression (\ref{eqn:FphSummed}).
+One has to comment again on the finitness of the expression (\ref{eqn:FphSummed}).
 The singularities related to the factors $1/|{\mathbf k}_1+{\mathbf k}_2|$ are now harmless because the function $K$ is, as remarked, finite in the limit ${\mathbf k}_1+{\mathbf k}_2\rightarrow{\mathbf0}$ and the singular function $K_\delta$ is now in the denominator and under the arctan function.
 As to the ultraviolet finiteness of (\ref{eqn:FphSummed}), the integral of the factor $K$ explicitly subtracted in the square brackets is ultraviolet divergent being simply equivalent to the divergent expression (\ref{eqn:F(2)inTermsOfC0}).
-To ensure proper cancelation of this term in (\ref{eqn:FphSummed}) for large $|{\mathbf k}_1|$ and/or $|{\mathbf k}_2|$ we expand the arctan function in $K_\delta$ and $K$ up to the sixth order (we have checked that taking more terms of the expansion does not change the result appreciably).
+To ensure proper cancellation of this term in (\ref{eqn:FphSummed}) for large $|{\mathbf k}_1|$ and/or $|{\mathbf k}_2|$ we expand the arctan function in $K_\delta$ and $K$ up to the sixth order (we have checked that taking more terms of the expansion does not change the result appreciably).
 The ultraviolet divergent terms linear in $K$ then disappear and, moreover, the expansion allows to implement the discussed trick with replacing $K^2-K_\delta^2/3$ by $K^2_++2K_+K_--(K^2_{\delta+}+2K_{\delta+}K_{\delta-})$.
 0.1cm